“An exceptionally peaceful cliffside retreat (sleeps 6-10) with unforgettable views across the Oualidia lagoon to the Atlantic”

 Some equipment may need to be requested in advance

 Non-English-speaking babysitting available by arrangement, see Rates

 Baby monitor available

-It's self-catering property with breakfast included in the rates.
-The cook, Fatima, can stay on to prepare lunch and dinner on request and can also create special kids meals.
-The kitchen is equipped with a blender and microwave.
+It's self-catering property.
+The cook, Fatima, can stay on after breakfast to prepare lunch and dinner on request and can also create special kids meals.
+The kitchen is equipped with a blender and microwave

 - Paddling pool built in next to main pool, its depth is 40cm